wagtail/wagtail/docs/reference/models.md

         (boolean)

-        Whether or not the workflow is active: active workflows can be added to pages and snippets, and started.
+        Whether or not the workflow is active.
+Active workflows can be added to pages and snippets, and started.
 Inactive workflows cannot.
 ```

 ### Methods and properties